It’s one of the worst feelings, ever.

 You wish you didn’t care this damn much.

 You take a deep breath.
+Retreat into your safe cave.
 Sleep it off.

-And tomorrow, you will move on with your life.
+And tomorrow, you will attempt to move on with your life.